AbdouMch/php-data-structures/README.md

 - set, get, pop and push are contant time O(1)
 - insert, delete, shift and unshift are linear time O(n)

+## Linked List
+- It has a reference to the head
+- counting the size is an O(n) time
+- adding an element at the head is O(1) time.
+Prepend method
+-